-Where, in previous periods, premiums and discounts have been charged to the CIES, regulations allow the impact on the General Fund balance to be spread over future years.
+Regulations allow the impact on the General Fund balance of premiums and discounts from the restructure of debt, to be spread over future years.
 The Council has a policy of spreading the gain or loss over the term remaining on the loan against which the premium was payable or the discount receivable.
 The reconciliation of amounts charged to the CIES to the net charge required against the General Fund balance is managed by a transfer to or from the Financial Instruments Adjustment Account in the Movement in Reserves Statement.